eagle840/killercoda-labs/ELK/intro.md

 Plugins:   inputs  -> filters  -> outputs

 All these will be in a custom configuration file, that looks similar to YAML

+# More resources
+An excellent introduction to the ELK stack can be found here, it is several hours long. https://www.youtube.com/watch?v=gS_nHTWZEJ8  and it's associated Github page: https://github.com/LisaHJung/Beginners-Crash-Course-to-Elastic-Stack-Series-Table-of-Contents